rahulkhandareDA/SQL-based-Data-Analysis-on-Zepto/README.md

 4 .
 Margin Optimization Opportunities

+## Useful Links

-The SQL queries used to inspect and clean the data for this analysis can be found here
+1 ) The SQL queries used to inspect and clean the data for this analysis can be found [HERE.](DATACLEANING.ZEPTO.sql)

-Targeted SQL queries addressing specific business questions can be found here:
+2 ) Targeted SQL queries addressing specific business questions can be found [HERE.](Dataanalysis.zepto.sql)

-[link to analysis SQL file]
+3) The entire SQL file for the project can be found [HERE.](NEWPROJECT.ZEPTO.sql)

 ## Data Structure